Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Halo masses

-The virial radii of the most massive haloes in TNG300 and TNG-Cluster at $z\sim8$ are $R_{200 \rm c}\lesssim 30$ pkpc; therefore, we utilise the total stellar mass within the same limiting virial radius from the most massive galaxy.
-In \pc, PW4 represents the most massive galaxy (${\rm log_{10}}(M_{\rm \star} [{\rm M_{\odot}}]) = 9.2^{+0.2}_{-0.2}$), and while an underlying galaxy population below the depth of current imaging is likely, it is unlikely to contribute significantly to the stellar mass within the virial radius.
-Using our best-fit linear model, we estimate the virial mass of \pc\ to be ${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) = 11.4^{+0.2}_{-0.2}$, with an uncertainty given by summing the stellar mass uncertainty and scatter in the stellar-to-halo mass relation in quadrature.
-We repeat this process for a number of well-known protocluster candidates at $z\gtrsim7$, utilising reported stellar masses from \cite{fudamoto_sapphires_2025, witten_before_2025,li_reionization_2025,arribas_ga-nifs_2024}.
-Their inferred virial masses are shown in Figure~\ref{fig:Halo_mass_evolution}.
+The virial radii of the most massive haloes in TNG300 and TNG-Cluster at $z\sim8$ are $R_{200 \rm c}\lesssim 30$ pkpc; therefore, we used the total stellar mass within the same limiting virial radius centred on the most massive galaxy.
+In \pc, PW4 represents the most massive galaxy (${\rm log_{10}}(M_{\rm \star} [{\rm M_{\odot}}]) = 9.2^{+0.2}_{-0.2}$), and while an underlying galaxy population below the depth of current imaging is likely, it probably does not contribute significantly to the stellar mass within the virial radius.
+Using our best-fit linear model, we estimate the virial mass of \pc\ to be ${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) = 11.4^{+0.2}_{-0.2}$, with an uncertainty given by summing the stellar-mass uncertainty and scatter in the stellar-to-halo mass relation in quadrature.
+We repeated this process for a number of well-known protocluster candidates at $z\gtrsim7$, using reported stellar masses from \cite{fudamoto_sapphires_2025, witten_before_2025,arribas_ga-nifs_2024,Li2026}.
+We show their inferred virial masses in Figure~\ref{fig:Halo_mass_evolution}.